melihteke/telegram-CommandHandler/README.md

 ![image](https://github.com/user-attachments/assets/95667bae-23a8-484b-b423-6d2a508900df)

 This bot already removed.
-So the token you see above do not work.
+So the token you see above does not work.

 5. You can see the token value now